hanmaktechltd/aspnetcore-assignment/README.md

 open appsettings.json and edit the DefaultConnection connection string to point to the Postgres database you want to use.

-open the project on visual studio and run the command update-database.
+open pgAdmin and create the database above.

-Database called QueueDB should now be available on your PGAdmin.
+Copy the contents of the queue file and execute on pgAdmin to create the required tables.

 ## Add Roles